ericbiewener/vscode-vandelay/README.md

 ### Import active word
 A shortcut to automatically import the word under the cursor.
 If more than one import matching the active word are found, you'll be asked to choose.

-### Import and Insert at Cursor...
-Generates an import statement for the selected import from your project.
-Also inserts the value at the cursor.

 ### Import undefined variables
 Vandelay will attempt to find imports for all undefined variables reported by the linter for the active file.
 Like the "Import active word" command, if only a single possible import is found for a